Wauchope, Saskatchewan

 Wauchope (pronounced "walk-up") is an unincorporated community in the southeast corner of the Canadian province of Saskatchewan.
-It is located between the towns of Manor and Redvers, and is situated on the Saskatchewan Highway 13.
+It is located between the towns of Manor and Redvers, and is situated on the Highway 13.
 Once a thriving French language settlement in the early 20th century, the town used to have a Catholic Residential School (1917–64), a saloon, a general store, a motor repair shop, and other businesses.
-The town is in the rural municipality of Antler No. 61.
+The town is in the Rural Municipality of Antler No. 61.

 Today the community is home to approximately five families.
 Still standing is the Catholic Church and rectory, with a large Catholic cemetery located beside the church.
 Regular church services are no longer offered but the community maintains the church and it is used for special occasions.
 A local baseball diamond is also maintained.
 Also present is a working grain elevator.

 It is believed that most of the town residents dispersed after the local well went dry but this has yet to be confirmed.
 Wauchope is now a semi-ghost town.